ruaridhmollica/trail/README.md

 # Trail - 4th Year CompSci Dissertation Project
-A Progressive Web App (PWA) that allows a user to get information about the trees on the Heriot-Watt using QR and Spatial technologies.
+A Progressive Web App (PWA) that allows a user to get information about the trees on the Heriot-Watt using QR, Spatial and Speech Synth technologies.
 * Work In Progress Deployed at: https://www.thetrailapp.com/

 ## Stack